 - Sign up for the ACT

 - To sign up for the Accuplacer or Asvab, please contact the Torch coordinators.

-Each year, TORCH supports over 200 recent graduates.
+Each year, TORCH serves over 100 recent graduates.
 For students currently enrolled in a post-secondary program, TORCH meets with students and families to complete financial aid applications, enroll in courses, and ensure that students do not drop out.
 For students not currently enrolled in a post-secondary program, TORCH supports students to obtain livable-wage employment, or to return to school.